Peloton Interactive Whale Trades Spotted

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Peloton Interactive options trades today is 2082.67 with a total volume of 2,920.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Peloton Interactive's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Peloton Interactive's whale trades within a strike price range from $30.0 to $70.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Peloton Interactive's big money trades within a strike price range of $25.0 to $100.0 over the last 30 days.

 Peloton Interactive Option Volume And Open Interest Over Last 30 Days